 Peer Review Benefits During Conference Presentations

-I had the opportunity to present my research findings at a conference.
+I presented my research findings at a conference.
 In so doing, I gained the peer review’s benefits because my audience responded to my presentation during the forum.

 Main Purpose of Peer Review